Avnsx/fansly-downloader/README.md

 Please open a [open a pull request](https://github.com/Avnsx/fansly/pulls)!

 ## 🙏 Support
 We all need support and motivation.
-Fansly Scraper is not an exception.
+This downloader for fansly is not an exception.
 Please give this project a ⭐️ to encourage and show that you liked it.

 If you found the programs helpful, consider supporting me with crypto